Hysterectomy is the surgical removal of the uterus. A hysterectomy may be recommended to women undergoing gynecologic surgery for:

 - Pelvic prolapse

-In the U.S., doctors perform approximately 600,000 hysterectomies a year, making it the second most common surgery for women.1 While this figure is lower in many other parts of the world, hysterectomy is still a common procedure.
-Fortunately, there are more choices than ever before for the type of hysterectomy as well as the surgical approach.
+In the U.S., doctors perform approximately 600,000 hysterectomies a year, making it the second most common surgery for women.1 While this figure is lower in many other parts of the world, hysterectomy is still a common surgical procedure.

 Types of Hysterectomy